 Not sure which MARTA station is near you or which routes can help you get to and from your destination?
 Google Maps provides specific MARTA directions for bus and rail with commute times.

 Use Real-Time Schedules

-Delays are common when snow or ice cover the city.
+Delays are common when snow or ice covers the city.
 MARTA trains do run in the snow, but in a major winter weather event, trains may not be as frequent depending on available staff to operate the rail system.
 Be sure to download and use the MARTA on the Go app for real-time train arrivals and don’t rely on printed schedules during bad weather.
 The app also shows on a map the real-time location of buses.

 Have a Back-Up Plan

 Be familiar with interstate exits for MARTA stations in case road conditions become so poor that you need to get off the road.
 Additionally, many hotels are near MARTA, including three hotels via the free and 24-hour SkyTrain next to the Airport MARTA station if you can’t make it home.